RobGaughan/Understanding-DNS-Active-Directory/README.md

 DNS maps a domain name (example: google.com) to an IP address which can be used by your computer to find a webserver or resources associated with the domain name

 ## DNS Records
+There are over 30 different DNS records for purposes of this lab we will be using the following:

+A-records:
+  - Defines the IP address of a host/server
+  - Spefically A-records are used for IPv4 Addresses only

+CNAME-records:
+- CNAME stands for Canonical name records
+- Using CNAME-records we can create aliases that point to the canonical (true) domain name

 ## Overview of lab